ai-cfia/devops/github-repository-creation-guide.md

 4. Click on "Review and submit" to create your file.

-## Why you need to protect your branches
+## Why You Need to Protect Your Branches

 Protecting branches in GitHub is essential for maintaining code integrity, ensuring a consistent commit history, and safeguarding against disruptive